sequelize/sequelize/.github/ISSUE_TEMPLATE/bug_report.md

 - Node.js version:
 - If TypeScript related: TypeScript version:
 - Database & Version:
-- Connector library & Versions:
+- Connector library & Version:

 ## Would you be willing to resolve this issue by submitting a Pull Request?